mmm111mmm/inacityinthefuture/01-bool-compare-if/08-if-else.md

 ## Worked example 1

-Let's look at the above **if else** statement again.
+Let's look at the above **if else** statements again.
 The booleans are like this:

 ```java
     boolean money = false;